|Area:||International Business Exchange|

 Munich is the capital of the German state of Bavaria, a major center of art, technology, finance, culture, and business in Europe.
 The university is the second largest university in the country.
 LMU Munich has a 500 year tradition and is constantly among Germany's "elite universities".
 The university is served by the Munich subway's Universitat station.

 Category: 1, no previous German language is required

 Cost: UofSC resident tuition rates + in-country costs

 Requirements: junior standing; International Business major

-LMU Munich uses the ECTS credit system, where 0.5 US credits = 1 ECTS.
+LMU Munich uses the ECTS credit system, where 2 ECTS equal 1 US credit hour.
 On average, you should expect to take about 30 ECTS per semester.
 Course offerings are available online about two months before the start of the semester.
 Once admitted, students will receive comprehensive information about course registration.

 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 Exchange students at LMU Munich have multiple opportunities to get involved.
 There are a number of humanitarian, international, religious, and career-oriented student organizations.
 Students can also get involved with The Student Union, a formal association for undergraduate local and international students with a variety of sports organizations, cultural events, and more.